factn/reality-reliability/model_summary.md

 A **measurement model** describes how the measurement, x, for a given agent given a particular index is distributed.

 The measurement model describes how the world is represented inside the model.
-In the simplest case, such as a rain gauge, the measurement model is the accuracy and precision with which rainful is  measured.
-In the waggle dance carried out by bees, if the world is the distribuition of flowers and the time of day, the measurement model described how that relates to the waggle dance.
+In the simplest case, such as a rain gauge, the measurement model is the accuracy and precision with which rainfall is  measured.
+In the waggle dance carried out by bees, if the world is the distribution of flowers and the time of day, the measurement model described how that relates to the waggle dance.

 --

 When the domain is constrained, it is possible to infer information about the world, and about the agents.
 In particular, external validation (such as calibration measurements, or example answers, may not be required).
 In a simple case, Bayesian modeling can be used to infer both the agent reliability and the claim accuracy in a principled way from observed data.

 Furthermore, we can measure the log likelihood of a claim as a proxy for the 'importance' of that message.
-For instance, given aan agent, world, and measurement model, an otherwise suprising claim from a reliable source has a low likelihood and therefore should be considered 'important'.
-By  contrast, suprising claims (per the world model) from unreliable sources have a higher likelihood and can therefore be considered to contain fewer bits of information and be less important.
+For instance, given an agent, world, and measurement model, an otherwise surprising claim from a reliable source has a low likelihood and therefore should be considered 'important'.
+By  contrast, surprising claims (per the world model) from unreliable sources have a higher likelihood and can therefore be considered to contain fewer bits of information and be less important.

 We hope to build a general model that, given a stream of messages as well as an appropriate world, agent and measurement models can provide the following outputs in a general way.